-7.2 Recommendations on OTT Investment in Infrastructure in Trinidad and Tobago
+7.1 Recommendations on OTT Investment in Infrastructure in Trinidad and Tobago

 The Authority will continue to monitor global trends in OTT investment, with the aim of developing a strategy to capture OTT contributions to local telecommunications infrastructure.
-The Authority proposes a study on OTTs that explores models for their contribution to infrastructure investment.
-Such study may include data gathering exercises on prominent OTTs' uptake and bandwidth utilisation in Trinidad and Tobago.
-The study may also consider the feasibility of extending universal service obligations to OTT providers, as in the case of the US.
+The Authority will engage in discussions with stakeholders and propose a fair share arrangement model that will quantify OTT's contribution to infrastructure investment.
+In developing the model, the Authority will undertake data gathering exercises on prominent OTTs' uptake and bandwidth utilisation in Trinidad and Tobago.

+The model will also consider the feasibility of extending universal service obligations to OTT providers, similar to the model under consideration in the United States.